yutakahirano/ws-over-http2/ws-over-http2-message-mapping.md

 The reason text MUST be a valid utf-8 text.
 The reason text MUST be of length at most 126 bytes.

-END_STREAM flag MUST be set at the last frame of the message.
+END_STREAM flag MUST be set on the last frame of the message.

 ## Closing the Connection